 An appropriate risk level shall be maintained by primarily purchasing securities that are of high quality, liquid, and marketable.
 The portfolio shall be diversified by security type and institution to avoid incurring unreasonable and avoidable risks regarding specific security types or individual issuers.
-Any amendments to these code sections will be assumed to be part of this Policy immediately upon being enacted.
-However, in the event that such amendments conflict with this
+The authorized investments are described below.